 3. Pestle & Mortar - if I’m looking for a chunkier green herb salsa this is the way to go.
 Defo more rustic and a good way to pound out a little aggression 😉

-Whichever way you choose you’re onto a winner with this green salsa recipe!
+Whichever way you choose you’re onto a winner with this simple steak sauce recipe!

 1. Chimichurri by yours truly